Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

     e.g., a GUI client on your laptop, by hand.
 The other bit of information that is useful if you configure tools by hand, is the endpoint URL, which is "https://lumidata.eu/" and is not shown in the interface.

+    !!!
+Note "Note: One more configuration parameter" LUMI-O requires path-style (https://projectnum.lumidata.eu/bucket) addressing to buckets while not the virtual-hosted style (https://bucket.projectnum.lumidata.eu) is not supported.
+        From a technical point of view, this is because the `*.lumidata.eu` wildcard TLS certificate can only represent one layer of subdomains which is used for the project numbers.

+        Many clients default to this, but some will require a configuration option or an environment variable.
+        Commonly used parameters and environment variables are `use_path_style`, `force_path_style` or `S3_FORCE_PATH_STYLE`.
+Notably `aws-sdk` defaults to trying virtual-hosted style when reading public buckets.

+        Note that we can only give hints on how to do things, but the LUMI User Support Team cannot support any possible client and certainly not commercial ones to which we cannot get access.

     Scrolling down a bit more:

     <figure markdown style="border: 1px solid #000">